News & Events

 Establishing pathways to resource efficiency and sustainability: Joining academia and industry

 Prof Lenny Koh, chair in operations management, recently co-hosted an event at the European Parliament, Brussels.
-Alongside John Procter, MEP for Yorkshire and Humber (European Conservatives and Reformists Group), she brought industry and academia together to showcase the research excellence and impact of the Sheffield-based Advanced Research Efficiency Centre (AREC).
+Alongside John Procter, MEP for Yorkshire and Humber (European Conservatives and Reformists Group),bringing together industry and academia to showcase the research excellence and impact of the Sheffield-based Advanced Research Efficiency Centre (AREC).

 Focusing on environmental sustainability, resource production and consumption efficiency, Lenny aimed to maximise the centre’s global outreach and gave an informative introduction to the Supply Chain Environmental Analysis Tool - Intelligence (SCEnATi), part of AREC's research output.